We work to ensure every pupil receives high-quality PSHE education.

 Jenny has worked in PSHE education for over 20 years, after qualifying as a teacher following an 8 year career in the NHS.
 She was Head of PSHE education and Citizenship at a large secondary school for 10 years before taking a secondment to manage a project for us, which led to a full time role establishing the Association’s training and development programme.

 Jenny is passionate about PSHE education but when she’s not ‘spreading the word’ for PSHE, she can be found either in France or doing Zumba!

-Jenny is the Senior Subject Specialist at the PSHE Association, working closely with the Principal Subject Specialist to lead the Subject Specialist team.
+Jenny is one of the Senior Subject Specialists at the PSHE Association, working closely with the Director of Education to lead the Subject Specialist team.
 She has taught PSHE education since qualifying in 2009 and was previously the Team Leader for PSHE and Citizenship in two London schools, roles which included introducing a new PSHE programme of study and co-ordinating the student council.

 Jenny has also completed a Masters in Teaching and Learning.
 She is passionate about inclusive education for all and has led young people’s LGBT groups in both of her previous schools — empowering them to campaign for their rights and challenge discrimination.
 She believes that PSHE education is crucial to equipping young people with the skills they need to navigate safe, healthy and happy lives.

 In her spare time Jenny enjoys listening to live music, eating out and walks in the woods with her young family.